tink-crypto/tink/doc/JAVA-HOWTO.md

 ### Hybrid Encryption

-Or to encrypt or decrypt using [a combination of public key encryption and symmetric key encryption](PRIMITIVES.md#hybrid-encryption):
+To encrypt or decrypt using [a combination of public key encryption and symmetric key encryption](PRIMITIVES.md#hybrid-encryption) one can use the following:

 ```java
     import com.google.crypto.tink.HybridDecrypt;